 Throughout history all cultures have produced art in one form or another.
-Representing our society in sight and sound, the visual and performing arts stimulate and give meaning to our lives in times when making a living tends to overshadow living.
+Representing our society in sight and sound, the visual and performing arts stimulate, give meaning to, and represent our lives in times when making a living tends to overshadow living.

-In keeping with the philosophy of Northwest College, the Visual and Performing Arts Division contributes to general cultural knowledge and understanding by developing an awareness and comprehension of the arts.
+The Visual and Performing Arts Division contributes to general cultural knowledge and understanding by developing an awareness and comprehension of the arts.
 The division offers coursework and degrees in art, graphic design, music, and music technology and provides many public programs in the visual and performing arts to the college, community, and region.